Anthony Scaramucci: Business ventures

 Scaramucci, along with restaurateur Eytan Sugarman and financier Nelson Braff, founded the Hunt & Fish Club steakhouse and seafood restaurant in Midtown Manhattan in New York City, which opened in 2015.

 On October 2, 2017, Scaramucci launched an online media venture called the Scaramucci Post.
 At a press conference, Scaramucci said that "we have no idea what the Scaramucci Post is and neither do you.
 But, we launched it today and we launched with great fanfare and so we'll have to see how the whole thing unfolds."
 Later that month, the Post was criticized for posting a Twitter poll asking "How many Jews were killed in the Holocaust?".
 The tweet was posted by Scaramucci's business partner Lance Laifer without the approval of Scaramucci, who was in London at the time; when he found out about the tweet, Scaramucci was reportedly furious at Laifer.
 The tweet was soon taken down, and Scaramucci subsequently wrote that "If anyone was offended by this act, you have both my sincere personal apology and commitment that it will never happen again", and pledged to donate $25,000 to the Simon Wiesenthal Center.
 Subsequently, however, the Post tweeted that they had changed their mind on the poll, defending their decision to post it and accusing their critics of "laziness and mob-mentality", claiming that the poll was designed to illustrate that memory was fading about the death of 6 million Jews.

+As of 2025, Scaramucci is affiliated with the Worshipful Company of International Bankers in the City of London.

-Tufts controversy
+Tufts University

 In June 2016, Scaramucci joined the Board of Advisors of the Fletcher School of Law and Diplomacy at Tufts University, his alma mater.
 In early November 2017, 240 Tufts students, faculty, and alumni signed an online petition calling for Scaramucci's removal from the position.
 One Fletcher graduate student, Camilo Caballero, wrote a pair of op-eds in Tufts' independent student newspaper, The Tufts Daily, on November 6 and 13.
 On November 21, 2017, lawyers representing Scaramucci sent a cease-and-desist letter to the Daily, alleging that the op-eds contained factual inaccuracies which attempted to defame him.
 The letter demanded that Caballero and the Daily issue a retraction and an apology for its allegedly defamatory statements, threatening a lawsuit if the paper did not comply within five business days.

 The Daily opted to keep the full text of the editorials on its website while publishing publicly the cease-and-desist letter on November 27, 2017.
 That evening, members of the Tufts Community Union (TCU) Senate, the main student government body at Tufts University, publicly called on the university to remove Scaramucci from the Fletcher School's Board of Advisors.
 On November 28, 2017, Scaramucci resigned his position.